ashtuchkin/pongout/readme.md

-# Pangout - hybrid of Pong & Breakout
+# Pongout - hybrid of Pong & Breakout

 ## Installation
 First, install [node.js](http://nodejs.org) if you havent done that already.